Lake Charles Work Accident Attorneys

 Companies often fail to follow safety regulations, causing workers to suffer serious injuries.
 Many of these safety violations are common in various types of workplaces.
 Although OSHA data shows that a large amount of workers injured nationwide are in the construction industry, there are many different industries that are also dangerous for employees.

-Below is a list of the most common types of workplace accidents in Louisiana:
+The most common types of workplace accidents in Louisiana include:

 - Accidents During Evacuation

 - Construction Accidents

 - Scaffolding Accidents

 - Work vehicle Accidents

 What Causes Workplace Injuries?